 Hôtel Anne de Bretagne Situated in Rennes City Centre, Hôtel Anne De Bretagne offers air-conditioned accommodation near the old city and its cafés and restaurants.
 It offers free WiFi in the entire hotel.

 The buffet breakfast is served daily.
-A bar is available for guest to relax in after a day of sight-seeing.
+A bar is available for guests to relax after a day of sightseeing.

 Breizh Cocon offers self-catering accommodation located in the centre of Rennes.
 Free WiFi access is available.
 The property is 300 m from République Metro Station.
 Each unit has an oven, microwave, a coffee machine, as well as a toaster and kettle.
 Some units include a dining area and/or a terrace.
 Guests can also relax in the garden.

 There you have it my list of 19 things to do in Rennes France, I can’t wait to get back there and wander those beautiful squares and parks again.

 Visiting France here are more articles to read